-- During the fourth fiscal quarter of 2014, FSC's NAV dropped to \$9.64 from \$9.71 in the preceding quarter.
-Also during the quarter, the Company issued 14.2 million new shares to raise additional investment funds.
-This capital raise, while having a dilutive effect on NAV, allowed the Company to boost short-term interest income 7.6% from the previous quarter, which contributed directly to FSC reaching the 2% hurdle rate and 2.5% threshold for Pre-Incentive Net Investment Income under the incentive fee structure, even though the total return for the quarter was nearly -4%.
-Despite suffering negative total returns for the quarter, due to the unfair design of the Investment Advisory Agreement, including the lack of a high watermark provision and unreasonable income calculations, FSC still had to pay \$9.3 million in incentive fees to FSAM. - 57.
-This pattern continued in the first fiscal quarter of 2015, as FSC's NAV dropped to \$9.17 from \$9.64 in the preceding quarter.
-During the quarter, the Company suffered total returns of near negative 10%, but FSC's Pre-Incentive Net Investment Income still reached the 2.5% threshold for Pre-Incentive Net Investment Income under the incentive fee structure.
-Despite suffering negative total returns for the quarter, FSC still had to pay \$8.7 million in incentive fees to FSAM due to the unfair design of the Investment Advisory Agreement, including the lack of a high watermark provision and unreasonable income calculations. - 58.
-The Board bears ultimate responsibility for subjecting FSC to the unreasonable and unfair Investment Advisory Agreement and the damages the Company has suffered thereby by approving the agreement.
-According to FSC's 2014 Annual Report on Form 10-K, filed with the SEC on December 1, 2014 (the "2014 Form 10-K"):
+- 55. Not surprisingly, FSAM has benefited significantly from the IAA, while FSC has suffered substantial damages.
+While FSC's NAV has declined in each and every quarter between its second fiscal quarter of 2014 and the first fiscal quarter of 2015, FSC paid FSAM over \$35 million in incentive fees over that same time period.
+FSC would not have been required to pay those fees absent the Board's approval of the IAA without a high watermark provision. - 56.
+During the fourth fiscal quarter of 2014, FSC's NAV declined to \$9.64 from \$9.71 in the prior quarter, and the Company issued 14.2 million new shares to raise additional investment funds.
+This capital raise had a dilutive effect on NAV, but it allowed FSC to increase short-term interest income 7.6% from the previous quarter.
+As a result, FSC reached the 2% hurdle rate and 2.5% threshold for Pre-Incentive Net Investment Income under the incentive fee structure, despite the fact that FSC's total return for the quarter was nearly -4%.
+Despite suffering negative total returns for the quarter, because of the unfair and unreasonable IAA, FSC nonetheless had to pay \$9.3 million in incentive fees to FSAM. - 57.
+The first fiscal quarter of 2015 brought more of the same.
+FSC's NAV fell to \$9.17 from \$9.64 in the preceding quarter, and the Company suffered total returns of close to -10%.
+Nonetheless, FSC's Pre-Incentive Net Investment Income still reached the 2.5% threshold for Pre-Incentive Net Investment Income under the incentive fee structure and FSC had to pay \$8.7 million in incentive fees to FSAM.

-- ...Most recently, at a meeting of the Board of Directors held on January 14, 2014, the Board of Directors, including a majority of the independent directors, approved the annual continuation of the investment advisory agreement.
+- 58. By approving the unreasonable and unfair IAA, the Board is liable for the significant harm the Company has suffered as a result of the agreement.
+According to FSC's 2014 Annual Report on Form 10-K, filed with the SEC on December 1, 2014 (the "2014 Form 10-K"): - ...Most recently, at a meeting of the Board of Directors held on January 14, 2014, the Board of Directors, including a majority of the independent directors, approved the annual continuation of the investment advisory agreement.
 In reaching a decision to approve the investment advisory agreement, the Board of Directors reviewed a significant amount of information and considered, among other things: - the nature, quality and extent of the advisory and other services to be provided to us by Fifth Street Management; - the fee structures of comparable externally managed business development companies that engage in similar investing activities; - our projected operating expenses and expense ratio compared to business development companies with similar investment objectives; - any existing and potential sources of indirect income to Fifth Street Management LLC from its relationship with us and the profitability of that relationship, including through the investment advisory agreement; - information about the services to be performed and the personnel performing such services under the investment advisory agreement; - the organizational capability and financial condition of Fifth Street Management LLC and its affiliates; and - various other matters.